 All in all, you’re looking at a $20,000 to $30,000 first month in business for a smoothly-operating recycling business, which is why the EPA recommends finding backers from the community to offset initial fees.
 One backer you might consider is the government.
 They offer lower-rate loans that you may qualify for because your business benefits both local residents and the environment.

-As a benefit to the public, those people with good business plans looking to start recycling programs are entitled to grants in many states.
+As a benefit to the public, people with good business plans looking to start recycling programs are entitled to grants in many states.
 So, before you begin a recycling program locally, check with the state to see how much funding you can get.
-Often, you’ll be able to get some free money to offset any loans required to get your business off the ground.
+Often, you’ll be able to get free money to offset any loans required to get your business off the ground.